 - celebrate and take part in student-focused cultural events and even organise your own event

 - develop your confidence through volunteering or part-time work

 - find out about international study abroad and placement opportunities.

-NTU students love the lounges and Kane, currently studying MSc Management and Innovation & Enterprise at NTU, describes the Global Lounges as “Friendly, Providing opportunities and Intercultural".
+NTU students love the lounges and Kane, who studied MSc Management and Innovation & Enterprise at NTU, describes the Global Lounges as “Friendly, Providing opportunities and Intercultural".

-Events hosted at our Global Lounges and on our Virtual Global Lounge include movie nights, a book club, guided meditation and games afternoons, opportunities to learn new languages, and plenty of live chats with our student Global Lounge Assistants.
+Events hosted at our Global Lounges and on our Virtual Global Lounge include cultural events, a book club, guided meditation and games afternoons, opportunities to learn new languages, and plenty of live chats with our student Global Lounge Assistants.

 Our friendly team is here to help you with any questions, please contact NTUGloballounge@ntu.ac.uk.
 We look forward to seeing you in-person or virtually!

 Global Lounge, 23 Goldsmith Street, Nottingham NG1 5JT.

 Monday to Thursday, 9 am – 7 pm; Friday 9 am – 5 pm (term time)